 Las Vegas fans, rejoice: The city has mostly reopened to tourism, although venue capacity limits and other safety measures are in place.
 So when you do eventually head back, why not do it right?
 This time, go beyond just cruising the Strip at night in bumper to bumper weekend traffic.
 To be a real Las Vegas pro, you have to dig in and knock out all the essential Sin City experiences.
 Once you’ve checked each of these Las Vegas bucket list items off your list, consider yourself a true Vegas insider!

 Snap a selfie in front of the welcome sign

-Do this first, as it’s on the way in from the airport.
+Do this first, as it’s on the way and right at the beginning of the Strip.
 It’s a classic.
 While there’s typically a little line, we recommend standing off to the side where you can skip the queue and get a cool angle that will net you more Instagram likes anyway.

 Take a limo to a nightclub (once they reopen)

-While Las Vegas clubs were still closed as of this writing, it’s never too soon to start dreaming, and nothing is more quintessentially Las Vegas than stepping out in style in front of a posh Vegas resort.
+While Vegas clubs are still closed as of this writing, it’s never too soon to start dreaming, and nothing is more quintessentially Las Vegas than stepping out in style in front of a posh Vegas resort.
 Presidential Limo offers special packages geared toward the ultimate Vegas nightclub experience: Visit one lounge, three clubs and get express entry to all with your limo transport starting at $69 per person.

 Tour the Neon Museum at night

 While many museums in the U.S. remain closed due to COVID, the outdoor Neon Museum is back—though at limited capacity, so book your tickets well in advance.
 Here’s what to expect: This Insta-gold museum collects vintage Vegas signs and throws them all into a giant boneyard where knowledgeable docents lead lively tours that illuminate the history of Vegas.
 At night, the working signs light up!
 An overflow boneyard offers up “Brilliant!,” a whiz-bang music and light show that will make you cry happy tears for the wonderful world of Vegas.
 It’s 30 magical minutes.

 Indulge in an all-you-can-eat buffet (when they return)